 Below this report, you’ll find a lot of data and suggestions for your web developer.

-What to do now about Core Web Vitals
+What to do with your Core Web Vitals report

 If you’ve got some rather unsatisfactory numbers (like the website in the example above), there are a few things you can try right out of the gate to quickly improve those numbers a little: